-DOE have written to all account operators to apply for a restricted licence within a 3 month window (1st July – 30th September 2012).
-If you have any vehicles over 3.5 tonnes and you apply during this period you will be issued with a simplified application form, where an application fee is required.
+DOE will write to all account operators in June 2012 inviting them to apply for a restricted licence within a three month window (1st July – 30th September 2012).
+If you apply during this period you will be issued with a simplified application form, where an application fee is required.
 Once the application form and payment has been received you will be issued with a permit, which will enable you to operate until your application has been processed.
 If businesses do not apply for a permit during the application period, then they will have to apply for a licence and be subject to the full requirements.

 Search for a job

 Wind Speed: 13 mph